Top 25 Best PC RPGs Ever

 Once you get past the game's unnecessarily steep learning curve you will no doubt enjoy it.
 It's worth mentioning that the story picks up right after the first game, so it helps to have played the that one.

 29. The Elder Scrolls V: Skyrim

 Skyrim is an exceptional game and perhaps Bethesda's best yet.
 In spite of its console interface and the fact that PC users get more or less the same graphics as those playing it on their 5-year-old consoles, it is still up there among best PC games ever made, not just counting RPGs.
 In other words, this game is an absolute must-have--not only for the RPG enthusiast but for everyone and his uncle.
 On my wishlist for next year is an illegitimate love child between Skyrim and The Witcher 2.

 30. The Witcher 3: Wild Hunt (2015)

-I may have said this before, once or possibly twice, and it's conceivable that I will say it again sometime, but in my humble opinion The Witcher 3 is the best game ever created so far – and not just the best RPG but the best game period.
+I may have said this before, once or possibly twice, and it's conceivable that I will say it again sometime, but in my humble opinion:

-This magnum opus by Poland's CD Projekt Red (who are also responsible for gog.com) has to be experienced by anyone who enjoys an extremely polish(ed) game.
-This time around, we really get to know Geralt and the world around him, which I since found out is based on a series of novels by Andrzej Sapkowski.
+This magnum opus by Poland's CD Projekt (who are also responsible for gog.com) has to be experienced by anyone who enjoys an extremely polish(ed) game.
+In the third instalment, you'll really get to know and like Geralt and the Witcher world, which I since found out is based on a series of novels by Andrzej Sapkowski.

-The Metacritic user score of 9.3 – the highest ever for a PC game – is well deserved.
-What keeps it from reaching a solid 10 in my book is that it actually ends eventually, after well over 100 hours of rock-solid content.
-And there are unfortunately no indications so far that CD Project is working on a Witcher 4.
+The Metacritic user score of 9.3 – the highest ever for a PC game at this writing – is on the low side.
+What keeps it from reaching the pinnacle of perfection is that it unfortunately ends eventually, after well over 100 hours of rock-solid content.